wkeeling/selenium-wire/README.rst

 Limitations
 ~~~~~~~~~~~

 * Selenium Wire will currently work with tests that run on the same machine as the browser.
-A distributed setup using Selenium Grid is not supported.
+A distributed setup using Selenium Grid is not currently supported.
 * Sites that use NTLM authentication (Windows authentication) cannot currently be tested with Selenium Wire.
 NTLM authentication is not supported.

 License